-\item In \textbf{pervasive systems} or ubiquitous computing, agents are typically used to manage highly complex systems and monitor many variables simultaneously.
-Explainability is used to simplify the system operations, making it easier and quicker for human operators to intervene and diagnose errors \cite{vermeulen2010improving}.
+\item \textbf{Pervasive systems} or ubiquitous computing utilized agents to manage highly complex systems and monitor many variables simultaneously.
+Explainability simplifies the system operations, making it easier and quicker for human operators to intervene and diagnose errors \cite{vermeulen2010improving}.

 \item \textbf{Recommender systems} are typically user interfaces to match a user's preferences to a large database of products.
-Given a large number of user variables, the system searches for the closest products that fulfils all the user's requirements.
+Given a large number of user variables, the system searches for the closest products that fulfill all user requirements.
 Recommenders with explainability systems can provide a larger selection of products and explain how each product matches the user's preferences.

-\item \textbf{Multi-agent systems} relate to the use of multiple agents cooperating with each other to accomplish a goal.
-Emergent behaviour occurs when interactions of multiple agents produce outcomes unforeseen by the programmers.
-Explainer systems provide insights on how and why individual agents take certain actions, and how the cumulative choices produce the emergent behaviour \cite{ho2020explainable}.
+\item \textbf{Multi-agent systems} relate to using multiple agents cooperating to accomplish a goal.
+Emergent behavior occurs when interactions of multiple agents produce outcomes unforeseen by the programmers.
+Explainer systems provide insights on how and why individual agents take certain actions and how the cumulative choices produce emergent behavior \cite{ho2020explainable}. \end{itemize}